|

 products into indoor air

-The hygienic limits of chemical, physical and
+The hygienic limits of chemical,

-residential rooms are prescribed by the
+for indoor residential rooms are prescribed by the Decree No. 6/2003 Coll.,

-Coll. is implementing Act No. 258/2000 Coll., on public health protection and on amendment of
+Inner Environment of Residency Rooms of Some Buildings Structures.
+Decre No. 6/2003 Coll. is implementing Act No. 258/2000 Coll., on public health protection and

-some other acts, as amended.
-Attachment No.
+on amendment of some other acts, as amended.
+Attachment

-Coll. contains list of limit values of the concentration
+No. 2 of Decree No. 6/2003 Coll. contains list of limit values of

-of chemical parameters addressing indoor air quality
+the concentration of chemical parameters addressing indoor air quality

-However, this the table refers only few of the
+However, this the table refers

-possible harmful substances from large spectrum of substances originating in
+only few of the possible harmful substances from large spectrum of substances

-determination of the emission of volatile organic compound from building
+of volatile organic compound from building products into indoor air can be

-products into indoor air can be used following standards: ČSN methods for determination of the
+used following standards: ČSN methods for determination of the

 emission of volatile organic compound from building products

-to environmental impact assessment
+10. Czech regulation aimed to environmental impact assessment

-taken into account when assessing the impact of construction products,
+It should be taken into account when assessing the

-construction works and the production facilities on the environment of these
+impact of construction products, construction works and the production

-Act No. 17/1992 Coll., on Environment (as
+facilities on the environment of these regulations: · Act No. 17/1992 Coll., on Environment (as

 amended) (sets out certain principles